 Read about the English author, Charlotte Brontë, the eldest of the Brontë sisters and author of the classic novel Jane Eyre.

-2016 is the 200th anniversary of the birth of Charlotte Brontë, the eldest of three sisters, each of whom produced novels which have remained popular and widely read ever since.
+Charlotte Brontë was the eldest of three sisters, each of whom produced novels which have remained popular and widely read ever since.
 Along with Emily’s only novel Wuthering Heights and Agnes Grey by youngest sister Anne, Jane Eyre is considered to be a classic of 19th century literature and is one of the best loved novels of all time.

 Charlotte was born on 21 April 1816 in the village of Thornton, West Riding in Yorkshire, the third child of Patrick Brontë, a clergyman, and his wife Maria.
 Her mother died when Charlotte was only five years old and Charlotte was to write many years later ‘I wish she had lived and I had known her’.
 She and her older sisters were sent to the Clergy Daughter’s School at Cowan Bridge, Lancashire but both of these sisters tragically died of tuberculosis at the ages of just ten and eleven.
 Charlotte blamed the poor conditions at the school for their deaths and this undoubtedly influenced her later description of Lowood School in Jane Eyre.

 After completing her education, Charlotte worked first as a schoolteacher and then as a governess before travelling to Belgium with Emily to study foreign languages in preparation for opening their own school.
 This project did not work out, however, and the sisters turned to writing instead.
 They self-published a volume of poetry as Currer, Ellis and Acton Bell, then submitted their novels for publication using the same masculine pseudonyms.
 Jane Eyre was accepted and published remarkably quickly – just six weeks after being submitted – and was an instant success.